 - 20 gyoza wrappers (or wonton wrappers cut into circles)

-- Soften the mushrooms by soaking in hot water for 20 to 30 minutes.
-Squeeze out any excess water.
-Cut off the stems.
+Soften the mushrooms by soaking in hot water for 20 to 30 minutes.
+Squeeze out any excess water and cut off the stems.

-- Soak the shrimp in warm, lightly salted water for 5 minutes and pat dry.
+Soak the shrimp in warm, lightly salted water for five minutes and pat dry.

-- Lay a gyoza wrapper in front of you.
-Wet the edges using your finger or a pastry brush and a little water.
+Lay a gyoza wrapper in front of you.
+Wet the edges with a little water using your finger or a pastry brush.

-- Line a steamer basket with parchment paper or cabbage leaves and steam over boiling water until the filling is cooked through, 5 to 10 minutes.
+Line a steamer basket with parchment paper or cabbage leaves and steam over boiling water until the filling is cooked through, about 5 to 10 minutes.

-If you would like to steam the dumplings the traditional way, you need a bamboo steamer and a wok.
+- If you would like to steam the dumplings the traditional way, you need a bamboo steamer and a wok.
 Bamboo steamers are readily available at Asian markets and kitchen supply stores and come in single and multiple tiers (for cooking different types of foods at once).
 A wok is a perfect vessel to hold the simmering water while keeping the bamboo steamer suspended due to its shape.
-If you don't have a wok, you need a pot that will allow the steamer to sit level and secure, and above the water line.
-Be sure to line the bottom of the steamer with cabbage leaves or parchment so the dumplings don't stick while steaming.
+If you don't have a wok, you need a pot that will allow the steamer to sit level and secure above the water line.